fbpx ...

 The average daily time spent watching videos on mobile devices is 16 minutes.

-The majority of Millennials (56%) use smartphone for watching live video, while 44% say they prefer a tablet.
+The majority of Millennials (56%) use smartphones for watching live video, while 44% say they prefer a tablet.

 Mixer, a streaming service from Microsoft, saw a 149% increase.